WimPouw/TowardsMultimodalOpenScience/README.md

 Check out the notebook for direct inspection of the code: https://wimpouw.github.io/TowardsMultimodalOpenScience/Index

+# Quick run of the tool without coding
+- Install python (e.g., install anaconda) and pip (e.g., 'conda install pip' in your conda command prompt).  <br />
+- Then download the repository  <br />
+- Then you first make sure you have all the dependencies installed.
+First navigate via your conda/command prompt to the local folder where you have stored the repository (e.g., 'cd C:\TowardsMultimodalOpenScience').
+Then you install the requirements with 'pip install -r requirements.txt', which will install the dependencies you need.
+- OPTIONAL: Then you can test whether the tool works by clicking on Masked-PiperSTART.bat in your folder (this will run the tool on the videos already present in the input folder)
+- You can now drop your videos into the Input_Videos folder (and delete the example videos), and and start processing the videos by clicking on Masked-PiperSTART.bat
+- Your masked videos will show up in (Output_MaskedVideos) and your kinematic time series will be in (Output_TimeSeries)

 # File structure
 file Masked-Piper_Notebook.ipynb = is the notebook that you can run with jupyter notebook  <br />
 file Masked-PiperPY.py = the python file that you can run directly in your console  <br />